openneuropet/outreach/BIDS_derivatives2023/README.md

 # BIDS DERIVATIVES MEETING - 21-23 / 06 / 2023

-Organized by the [OpenNeuroPET project](https://openneuropet.github.io/), the workshop physically brings together the international working group of the the [Brain Imaging Data Structure](www.bids-standard.org) to further develop the BIDS specification for derivatives.
+Organized by the [OpenNeuroPET project](https://openneuropet.github.io/), the workshop physically brings together the international working group of the [Brain Imaging Data Structure](www.bids-standard.org) to further develop the BIDS specification for derivatives.

 This event is sponsored by the [Novo Nordisk foundation](https://novonordiskfonden.dk/en/) & [The Lundbeck foundation](https://lundbeckfonden.com/en)